Egyptian Jewelry: History, Meaning and Art in the Ornaments of the Pharaohs

 The goldsmith’s craft was prestigious in Egyptian society and was passed down from father to son.
 Artisans specialized in different roles, such as the precious stone engraver, the necklace expert, the bead specialist for collars.

-The artisans knew how to work gold, set precious stones and also create refined decorations.
-Among the techniques used in creating Egyptian jewelry was indeed also enamel decoration.
-The artisans created small cells by welding thin wires or strips of gold onto a metal sheet and inserted glass or stones into these spaces, melting them with heat until creating an enameled mass.
-The result was a kind of colored mosaic, used for ornaments, but also for other decorative objects.
+Craftsmen knew how to work with gold, set precious stones, and create refined decorations.
+Among the techniques used in creating jewelry in ancient Egypt was also enamel decoration.
+Artisans created small cells by soldering thin gold wires or strips onto a metal plate and inserted glass or stones into these spaces, melting them with heat until creating an enameled mass.
+The result was a kind of colored mosaic, used for jewelry as well as other decorative objects.

 Jewelry with lapis lazuli and enamels, from the treasure of Tutankhamun